n0g/arcane/README.md

 On the negative side be aware that this only encrypts your mail body and not any of your metadata.
 Sender, Recipients, Date and Subject all stay unencrypted!

-**ATTENTION: BE CAREFUL THIS PROGRAM CAN DELETE YOUR EMAILS AND/OR DESTROY THEM BEYOND USE.
+**ATTENTION: BE CAREFUL THIS PROGRAM COULD DELETE YOUR EMAILS OR DESTROY THEM BEYOND USE.
 MAKE A BACKUP BEFORE TRYING THIS ENCRYPTION TOOL!
 REALLY.**

 ## Advantages ##
 * Encrypt all your Mails in case the server is hijacked or your server provider spies on you